voice-guardian/landing/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/05808aad-246b-4982-92a4-2975d452a5db) and start prompting.
+Simply visit the [ Project](https://lovable.dev/projects/05808aad-246b-4982-92a4-2975d452a5db) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+Changes made will be committed automatically to this repo.

 **Use your preferred IDE**